herculesinc/nova.pg-dao/README.md

 ```

 ## Working with models
 This module provides a very flexible mechanism for defining managed models.
-Once the model is defined, the module takes care of synchronizing models with the database whenever changes are made.
+Once a model is defined, the module takes care of synchronizing it with the database whenever changes are made.
 This drastically reduces the amount of boilerplate code you need to write.

 ### Defining models
 To define a model, you need to extend the `Model` class like so: